 You’ll also receive a $100 United travel credit annually, after seven flight purchases of $100 or more.
 The card even comes with an annual bonus of 5,000 miles when you also hold a personal Chase United credit card

-You won’t find a United card welcome bonus larger than this one.
-You can fly to lots of places with 60,000 miles.
+This is the best welcome bonus you’ll find when it comes to the intro offer and manageable annual fee and minimum spending requirement.
+You can fly to lots of places with 75,000 miles.
 Although the United Airlines award chart recently moved to “dynamic pricing” for awards, you should have enough miles for at least two coach flights within the U.S., a one-way business-class ticket to Europe or a round-trip coach flight to Hawaii.

 Read our full Chase United Business Card review.

 With the United Club Infinite Card, you earn 100,000 bonus miles after you spend $5,000 on purchases in the first 3 months from account opening.
 This card also offers:

 - 4 miles per dollar on United purchases

 - 2 miles per dollar on dining-including eligible delivery services

 - 2 miles per dollar on all other travel

 - 1 mile per dollar spent everywhere else